 What is A/AS Level Physics?

 The dictionary definition of Physics is given as 'the study of matter and energy'.
-It seeks to find the hidden laws behind physical phenomena.
-In practice it means you will study a range of topics from the very small – inside the atom, to the very large – the formation and history of the universe.
-The course blends together extensions of GCSE science with topics that will be entirely novel, giving a stimulating mixture of traditional disciplines and modern advances.
+It seeks to understand the laws governing the phenomena that we observe all around us.
+In practice, this means you will study a range of topics from the very small – inside the atom, to the very large – the formation and history of the universe.
+The course blends together extensions of GCSE science with topics that will be entirely new, giving a stimulating mixture of traditional disciplines and modern advances.
 It also develops a range of skills useful in any form of future study or professional activity.

-The full A Level extends the work started at AS and introduces new topics:
+The full A Level course builds on the Year 12 work outlined above and introduces new topics:

-- fundamental particles (atomic, nuclear and sub-nuclear structure)
+- Fundamental particles and the Standard Model (atomic, nuclear and sub-nuclear structure)

-- nuclear (fusion and fission related to nuclear stability)
+- Nuclear safety and nuclear power (fusion and fission related to nuclear stability)

 How will I learn?

-The course is supported by CD ROM, which is networked throughout the College.
-It contains experiments, activities, questions, images, displays and texts to read.
-The Colleges outstanding IT resources allow viewing of video clips, interaction with animations, performing virtual experiments and attempting interactive quizzes; all designed to help you grasp the fundamental physics concepts.
+The course is supported by a range of resources on Moodle, the college VLE; and extensive use is made of computers within our laboratories.
+Resources include questions, images, displays and texts to read, as well as video clips and interactive animations, virtual experiments and quizzes; all designed to help you grasp the fundamental physics concepts.
 To make full use of these facilities you will need a computer at home with a fast internet connection.
-There is also a textbook which accompanies and supports the course.
-A typical week may include a class experiment, working on material stored on the CD, discussion and development of ideas and research into application of the principles.
+There is also a textbook which accompanies and supports the course; a new edition will be published to go with the revised course from 2015.
+A typical week may include a class experiment, working on material stored on CD or moodle, discussion & development of ideas and research into application of principles.

 The amount of homework for both AS and A Level will be about 4 to 5 hours per week.
 The style of homework will include experiment reports, numerical questions, course work and research.